Administering a Substance by Injection

 The pharmacy professional must only administer a substance by injection when they can do so competently and safely by:

-• CPR and First Aid certification for pharmacy technicians is recommended but not mandatory at this time as they can only administer vaccines under supervision of another health care professional (HCP) who is required to have this certification.
+- CPR and First Aid certification for pharmacy technicians is recommended but not mandatory at this time as they can only administer vaccines under supervision of a pharmacist (or another health care professional (HCP)) who is required to have this certification.

-• Addressing gaps or learning opportunities, identified through self- and/or peer-assessment, with continuing education and/or additional training
+- Addressing gaps or learning opportunities, identified through self- and/or peer-assessment, and pursuing continuing education and/or additional training.

 3. Assess the patient